monsoonmaelstrom/book2/book2.md

 ### 7 - How Soon Is Now? ^^1300 words^^

 A couple of days later, I’m staring over the shoulder of the ship’s pilot, who I’ve since learned is called Lewis—I think it’s a surname, but he didn’t specify and I didn’t ask.
-I’m peering at his charts and our heading, and it doesn’t look right.
+I’m peering at his charts and at our heading, and it doesn’t look right.

 “Where are we sailing?”
 I ask him.